 - Candidates with mental illness

-Some women benefit from eyebrow waxing as much as a brow lift to change the perceived expression of their face.
+Some women benefit from eyebrow waxing as much as a brow lift to change the perceived expression of their faces.

 - Consider and research the procedures available before a consultation

-- Seek advice from your GP ensure that you are a suitable candidate interpret any advertising claims.
+- Seek advice from your GP to ensure that you are a suitable candidate to interpret any advertising claims.

 - Have a consultation with an appropriately registered cosmetic surgeon.